 In June 2000, with the support of Mayor Stanley J. Usovicz, Jr., the City of Salem deeded the Bowditch House back to Historic Salem, Inc. Work began immediately on restoring the house, preserving its historic character and preparing it for use as the headquarters of Historic Salem, Inc.’s preservation activities.

 The first stage of this renovation, the restoration of the exterior, was undertaken as part of a year-long collaborative celebration of the Bowditch Bicentennial in 2002 commemorating the 200th anniversary of the publication of Nathaniel Bowditch’s New American Practical Navigator.
-Historic Salem, Inc. currently has office space and a conference room on the first floor, which it uses for its preservation, education and advocacy efforts in the City of Salem, while also making the space available to other community groups.
+Historic Salem, Inc. is now headquartered on the first floor, which it uses for its preservation, education and advocacy efforts in the City of Salem, while also making the conference room space available to community groups.
 The second and third floors house leasable office space that helps support the maintenance of the building.

 Historic Salem, Inc. | 9 North Street, Salem, MA 01970 | (978) 745-0799 | email@example.com Founded in 1944, Historic Salem Inc. is dedicated to the preservation of historic buildings and sites.